We often receive questions from parents about whether their child should have their wisdom teeth removed before they get braces.

-Braces are devices used in orthodontics to straighten teeth, correct align bites or malocclusions and make space for teeth.
-Apart from improving the way your smile looks, braces ensure the long term health of your gums and teeth by spreading biting pressure across your teeth.
+Braces are devices used in orthodontics to straighten teeth, correct malocclusions, and make space for teeth.
+Apart from improving the way your smile looks, braces ensure the long-term health of your gums and teeth by spreading biting pressure across your teeth.
 They work by using wires and brackets to apply pressure on teeth and slowly move teeth in the right direction.
 As the pressure takes effect, the bone in the jaw also changes to allow your teeth and their roots to move.

 Who are braces suitable for?

 Braces are suitable for anyone at any age (as long as enough teeth come through), though school-going kids take up a large majority of our patient profile.
 That being said, if you’re an adult considering braces, don’t let this demographic factor hold you back from getting the orthodontic care you need.

 Many patients get braces to correct misaligned teeth like overcrowded or crooked teeth, lack of space between teeth, overjet (upper front teeth that stick out), underbite (lower teeth that extend further than upper front teeth), overbite (upper teeth overlap the lower set of teeth; also known as buck teeth), or to simply improve the appearance of their smile.

 Why must I remove my wisdom teeth?